 Home renovations always require proper planning.
 Whether it is refurbishing your kitchen or bathroom or if you are taking down and putting up walls, it pays to get it right the first time.

-An electrician will always play a crucial part in your home renovation work.
+A renovation electrician will always play a crucial part in your home renovation work.
 An accredited electrician will deliver quality, electrical safety, integrity, and energy advice.

 Below is a list of steps that you, as a home renovator, should follow to ensure that your renovations are safe and meet all the legal requirements: